Independent Review Process in Wisconsin

 ndependent Review Decisions

-The independent review process allows you to have your dispute reviewed by experts who have no connection to your health plan.
+The independent review process allows you to have your dispute reviewed by experts who have no connection to your insurance company.
 The IRO assigns your dispute to a clinical peer reviewer who is an expert in the treatment of your medical condition.
 The clinical peer reviewer is generally a board-certified physician or another appropriate medical professional.

 In some cases, the IRO will also consult with an attorney or other insurance expert.
-The IRO has the authority to uphold or reverse the health plan’s decision.
+The IRO has the authority to uphold or reverse the insurance company’s decision.

-The IRO must consider all the documentation and other information provided by you and the insurer, including medical or scientific evidence, the applicable insurance contract, and any legal bases.
+The IRO must consider all the documentation and other information provided by you and the company, including medical or scientific evidence, the applicable insurance contract, and any applicable laws.

-Yes, the decision of the IRO is binding.
+Yes, the decision of the IRO is binding on both you and the insurance company.

 Contact Information